 Besides placements, you can also refine the device type you’d like your ad to run on (All devices, mobile, desktop, or connected TV) and if you want to refine the type of mobile devices that will show your ad (All, Android only, iOS only, feature phones only).
 It is recommended that you run your ads on all devices.

 The last ad set setting you will adjust is your ad spend and schedule.

 For your budget, you can either select a daily budget or a lifetime budget.
-A daily budget is the average amount you will spend every day.
-A lifetime budget is the maximum amount you will spend throughout the duration of your ad set.
+A daily budget is

 When you schedule your ad set, decide if you want to run your ad set continuously or if you want to set a start and end date.